kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 - To better support project adopters, TOC Reviewer suggests keeping deep engagement with them and improving the project's extensibility and code history management.
 This will facilitate easier tracking of community updates.
 - To foster a more inclusive global community, TOC Reviewer recommends making a plan for global community development.
 This plan may include initiatives like English-language community meetings and cultivating contributors from various regions to better support adopters worldwide.
 - TOC Reviewer recommends to organizing dedicated TSC meeting, in order to keep TSC members engaged.
+- To enhance community decision-making transparency, the TOC Reviewer recommends the project provide explicit records of voting processes, e.g. manual vote counts or using [gitvote](https://github.com/cncf/gitvote).

 ### Adoption Evaluation